 If you are unfamiliar with the story, it takes place right before the Day of the Dead and features a delightful boy named Miguel who accidentally finds himself in the Land of the Dead.

 There are many adventures, and he coincidentally meets his long-lost grandfather as they try to get him back home during Dia de los Muertos.

 We love Little Golden Books because they are perfect for reading in the afternoons for quiet time or as a bedtime story.

 Plus, they are super affordable.

-This is another insightful intro into this Latin American holiday that is fun for kids who already celebrate the Day of the Dead at home, as well as kids who have never heard of it.
+This is another insightful intro into this Latin American holiday that is fun for kids who already celebrate the Day of the Dead at home and kids who have never heard of it.

 The book is about two kids celebrating their ancestors by spreading marigold petals (to show the dead how to come to visit), making sugar skulls, setting up the altar, and having a fiesta.